 - a.
 All results are to be reported by SMS message to the Association Full-Time system by no later than 6pm on the day of the match or 10pm for evening matches.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - b.
-After the conclusion of each competition match, the Secretary of each club shall send to the Association within three days (Sundays excluded) the official form containing a list of players participating, the result of the match and a Club marking of the Referee.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - c.
+After the conclusion of each competition match, the Secretary of each club shall send to the Association within three days (Sundays excluded) the official form containing a list of players participating, the result of the match and a a. i.
+When the Clubs have been reduced to four, two Semi-Finals shall be played on the ground of the first drawn club on dates to be fixed by the Association.
+The Semi-Finals may be played under floodlights.

+Club marking of the Referee.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

+- c.
 Should a Club intentionally submit a wrong or false name, such Club shall be charged with misconduct and be dealt with as the Association may determine. - d.
 The Association shall arrange the checking of team sheets and report to the Club or Clubs concerned any breaches discovered within four days of receipt of the team sheet.